BerkeleyLab/Bedrock/badger/flash.md

 python3 spi_test.py --ip $IP --id
 ```

-Now it should report CONFIG_REG (CR1) = 0x20, with the TBPROT bit set.
+Now it should report CONFIG_REG (CR1) = 0x21, with the TBPROT and FREEZE
+bits set.
+Because of the OTP (one-time-programmable) nature of bits in CR1,
+this step has not been extensively tested.

 To program the golden image at address zero,
-make sure the Write Protect switch is off,
+make sure the Write Protect switch is off, use the --id feature
+to check that the FREEZE bit is off (may require a power-cycle), and

 ```sh
 python3 spi_test.py --ip $IP --add 0 --program $BITFILE --force_write_enable